Brian-Pho/Textbook-Notes/content/posts/books/thinking-in-systems/index.md

 - Both systems are controlled by a reinforcing growth loop and a balancing death loop.
 - Systems with similar feedback structures produce similar dynamic behaviors.
 - A delay in a balancing feedback loop makes a system likely to oscillate.
-- To dampen the oscillations, increase the delay.
+- To dampen the oscillations, increase the delay of the balancing loop.
 - Changing the length of a delay may make a large change in the behavior of a system.

 ### Two-Stock Systems